moorara/milad.dev/content/gists/charity-majors-on-observability.md

 **TL;DR**

- - Known unknowns vs unknown unknowns!
  - Observability refers to three different things: **logs**, **metrics**, and **traces**.
  - The problem with logs is that you have to know what to search for before you know what the problem is!
  - The problem with metrics is they are aggregated by time and you cannot beak them down by high-cardinality dimensions (like user id for example).
  - Logs, metrics, traces, and events they each optimize (premature) one thing and comprise another thing based on a premise upfront.
  - Yo don't want to write your observability data to different place and copy-paste IDs from tool to tool trying to track down a single problem!
- - You want one source of truth and ou want to be able to go from very high-level dashboards to very low-level data.
+ - You want one source of truth and you want to be able to go from very high-level dashboards to very low-level data.
- - When debugging a system, the hardest part is not debugging the code!
-It's which part of the system should be debugged!
  - According to control theory definition, observability is the ability to understand what is going on in the inner workings of a system just by observing it from the outside.
  - Libraries that you build into your code should give you insights from the inside out (the software should explain itself).
  - Observability total cost should be 10 to 30 percent of the infrastructure cost.